 Places to experience the best of the festival: Delhi, Lucknow, Sri Nagar and Hyderabad.

 There is already so much buzz about Ganesh Chaturthi in Bollywood and popular culture that there is barely any person in the sub-continent who is not aware of the festival.
 Celebrated in honour of the elephant-headed God- Ganesha, who is also seen as the usher of good luck, the celebrations last for about a week or so.
-As the festival begins, large and magnificent idols of the Lord are erected in grand makeshift tents, and delicious sweets are offered in Prasaad Cultural festival.
-Elaborate decorations with lights are also put up at several places.
+As the festival begins, large and magnificent idols of the Lord are erected in grand makeshift tents, and delicious sweets are offered in the Prasaad Cultural festival.
+Elaborate decorations with lights are also put up in several places.
 On the last day of the festival, the idol is immersed in the nearest water body with lots of dancing, music and the hope for a bright year ahead.

 Places to experience the best of the festival: Mumbai, Pune and Bangalore

 Dusshera, a festival that signifies the victory of the good over the evil, is an important Hindu festival in the Indian calendar.
-While each state has its way of celebrating the festival, one place that seems to capture the fancy of maximum people in Varanasi.
+While each state has its way of celebrating the festival, one place that seems to capture the fancy of most people in Varanasi.
 With the intermixing of various cultures, Varanasi brings to you both the Ramlila of Northern India and the Durga idol immersion scenes from the Eastern zone.
 Sitting by the Ganga ghats on this day can fill you with some unforgettable sights for life.
 Another place that ranks high for its Dusshera celebration in Mysore.
 Here it is known by the name Dasara and is celebrated within the Mysore palace itself.
-The entire palace is lit up with millions of light and elephants in royal attire form a major attraction of the festivities here.
+The entire palace is lit up with millions of lights and elephants in royal attire form a major attraction of the festivities here.

-Time: September end- October
+Time: September End- October

 Places to experience the best of the festival: Varanasi, Mysore, Kolkata and Kullu.